bitrise-io/devcenter/_articles/reviews/bitrise-cli-intro.md

 The configuration format of the `Bitrise CLI` is referred to as `bitrise.yml`.
 This is the expected file name the configuration should be saved with.

-Note, that technically the `Bitrise CLI` can also accept the configuration in JSON format, and the file name can be changed too, but if you save the configuration into a file named `bitrise.yml`, you can simply `bitrise run` in that directory without specifying any configuration path!
+If you save the configuration into a file named `bitrise.yml`, you can simply `bitrise run` in that directory without specifying any configuration path!
 This way the CLI will read the configuration from `bitrise.yml` automatically.
+(Note, that technically the `Bitrise CLI` can also accept the configuration in JSON format.)

 {% include message_box.html type="info" title="Explore bitrise.yml" content="